 Over 50 million Americans live with allergies and 24 million deal with asthma.
 So this month, we're calling out sneezes so you can call in the Experts, for FREE.
-Call Service Experts Heating & Air Conditioning today to get a NO-CHARGE home air quality and comfort analysis at 303-647-5853 or schedule your appointment online
+Call Service Experts Heating & Air Conditioning right now to get a FREE home air quality and comfort analysis at 303-647-5853 or schedule your appointment online

 Discover more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
 Here are some more tips from Service Experts Heating & Air Conditioning:

-Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you consider your allergies to be pretty mild, people are often surprised by the nearly instant change in how they feel after moving to a high-efficiency air filtration system.
+Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
+Even if you consider your allergies to be pretty mild, people are often surprised by the nearly instant change in how they feel after switching to a more efficient air filtration system.

-If you aren’t sure if such a high-performing air filtration system is a perfect fit for your home, there are a multitude of options to choose from when it comes to improving your family’s air quality.
-Below are a few air filters and cleaners that you can choose for your home’s air quality.
+If you don’t feel like such a high-performing air filtration system is a perfect choice for your home, there are a multitude of options to choose from when it comes to bettering your family’s air quality.
+Below are a few air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
 These systems help eliminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a review, 1 out of 5 people who had allergies was also exposed to fungi and bacteria in their HVAC systems.
-Investing in a UV light system helps to get rid of these allergens and keep your family healthy.
+According to a study, 1 out of 5 people who had allergies was also exposed to fungi and bacteria in their HVAC systems.
+Investing in a UV light system helps to kill off these allergens and keep your family healthy.

 Humidify or Dehumidify

 Dry air can inflame your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
-On the flip side, too much humidity can prompt the growth of dust mites and microbes, worsening your allergy symptoms.
+On the flip side, too much humidity can prompt the growth of dust mites and microbes, making your allergy symptoms even worse.